demirelbu/periodic-schedules/README.md

 ### Requirements

-This code was tested on Python 3.7.6.
+This code was tested on **Python 3.7.6**.
 To install the required python pakages, please run:

 ```python
 pip3 install -r requirements.txt